rohankishore/Graphyte/README.md

 ## Roadmap 🛣️

-Graphite. is a hobby project and is developed by only a single 17-year-old person.
+Graphene. is a hobby project and is developed by only a single 17-year-old person.
 The development of the project may get staggered if I get busy due to any personal circumstances, or if I run out of money to manage all the hardware gears.
 Here are some anticipated features that I plan to implement soon:
 - Custom theming
 - Support for plotting points, circles, and other conics
 - Sliders, lines, etc